 Request letters of recommendation.
 Schools vary in their letter of recommendation requirements.
 Please check with individual schools.
 We usually recommend 2 letters from science faculty, 1 letter from non-science faculty, and 1 non-academic letter.
 For tips on how to build relationships with faculty, visit our Letters of Recommendation page.

-Summer that you apply
+The summer that you apply

 Complete the centralized application.
 Allopathic schools use a centralized application called AMCAS that opens in May, but you cannot submit the application until June.
 The AMCAS costs $160 for the first school, and $35 for each additional program.
 Osteopathic schools use a centralized application called AACOMAS that opens in May.
 The AACOMAS costs $195 for the first school, and $35 for each additional program.
 The centralized application includes: